Play online chess for English teams in International Events.

 The Live Chess European League (Season 1) https://www.chess.com/club/live-chess-european-league,

 and the Live chess World League (Season 5) https://www.chess.com/club/live-chess-world-league.

 We also endorse the Team England club for daily events in the relevant chess.com daily leagues.

-We take part in the Cup of Nations league on lichess, where we won the cup in February and qualified for the final in March.
+The ECF English players club open team takes part in the Cup of Nations league on lichess, where we won the cup in February and have qualified for the final in in the months since then.

 English Women’s Internationals – 28th May and 4th June